kanchanchy/kanchanchy.github.io/_pages/publications.md

 Publication Link: [Here](https://ieeexplore.ieee.org/document/9835487)

-Evaluation of Machine Learning Algorithms in Predicting the Next SQL Query From the Future (Research Paper)
+Evaluation of Machine Learning Algorithms in Predicting the Next SQL Query From the Future
 ------
 Published in the ACM Transactions on Database Systems (ACM TODS), 2021